 Recent drilling at South Arturo tagged an exceptionally fat intercept of 39.6 meters grading 17.11 g/t Au.

 Six clicks to the south is NGM’s Goldstrike mine which hosts a resource of 11.1 million ounces of Au (Measured and Indicated).

 In mid-January, the Company mobilized a drill rig for a first pass campaign where multiple targets were prioritized via the application of good science—soil geochemistry, gravity-geomagnetic surveys, and the projection of key faults that control gold mineralization in the region.

 That drill program is now complete.

 Assays are pending.

-Nomad is a gold & silver royalty company with a portfolio of high-quality projects consisting of 14 royalty, stream, and gold loan assets—seven of which are currently producing.
+Nomad is a gold & silver royalty company with a portfolio of high-quality projects consisting of 14 royalty, stream, and gold loan assets—six of which are currently producing.

 The Company has exposure to Nevada, Arizona, and Quebec—all on Fraser’s Top Ten list.